sjwatts119/livewire-wizard/README.md

     ->view();
 ```

 This will cause a `StepNotAuthorisedException` to be thrown when the `canNavigate` closure returns false instead of aborting the request.
-You could then handle this exception using [Livewire's Exception Lifecycle Hook](https://livewire.laravel.com/docs/lifecycle-hooks#exception).
+You could then gracefully handle this exception using [Livewire's Exception Lifecycle Hook](https://livewire.laravel.com/docs/lifecycle-hooks#exception).
 For example:
 ```php
 namespace App\Livewire;